Backpacking budget for Thailand

 - Water: 2L/day: 30 Thb, rounded up to 1€.

-All in all, by living simply, without moving, you can live with less than 10 €/day/person.
+All in all, by living simply, without moving around, you can live on less than 10 €/day/person.

-Then, three other points will be added up: travel, paid activities and souvenirs!
+Then, three other points will be added: travel, paid activities and souvenirs!

 For information, we spent 750€ for 2 people during our first month in Thailand.
 This shows that it’s clearly easy to travel cheap in Thailand.